devspace-sh/devspace/docs/pages/cli/development/configuration/file-synchronization.md

 sidebar_label: File Sync
 ---

-The code synchronization feature of DevSpace CLI allows you to use hot reloading during development.
+The code synchronization feature of DevSpace allows you to use hot reloading during development.
 Especially for developers of programming languages that support hot reloading, such as nodejs, re-building and re-deploying containers is very annoying and time consuming.
-Therefore, DevSpace CLI uses a smart syncing mechanism that is able to sync local file changes to remote containers directly without the need of rebuilding the container.
+Therefore, DevSpace uses a smart syncing mechanism that is able to sync local file changes to remote containers directly without the need of rebuilding the container.
 This greatly accelerates development, debugging and testing directly in remote containers.

 ## Synchronizing files with DevSpace

-DevSpace CLI provides a convenient command `devspace sync`, which starts synchronizing files from the current directory with files in any chosen containers working directory.
+DevSpace provides a convenient command `devspace sync`, which starts synchronizing files from the current directory with files in any chosen containers working directory.
 `devspace sync` does the following during synchronization:
 1. Inject a small helper binary via `kubectl cp` into the target container
 2. Download all files that are not found locally